jordanlgraves/geneforge/README.md

 ## Retrieval Augmented Generation
 While not yet implemented, RAG will be used to provide the agents with access to a wide range of information.
 This will give the planning agent the ability to search through scientific literature to find relevant information to assist in the design process.

+## Reinforcement learning:
+Another core feature of the system is it's amenability to reinforcement learning.
+The initial reinforcement learning goal is to establish successful outputs from a wide range of prompts with high temperature values to ensure a wide range of outputs.
+Successful outputs, determined using in-silico validation/simulation, will be used as training data to improve the agents performance.

 ## Integrations